Bring science to life

 Schools can choose one of two options for their day visit.

-Option 2 – Student experiment data collection only
+Option 2 – Student-led data collection

 Preparing for your visit